 By employing the strength and boldness of the shark, we learn that the shark’s presence in our lives stirs us to remain protective of those who are most dear to us.
 As it would often wade into our consciousness in times of turbulence and confusion, it urges us to stay focused on our goals and not falter much like when this awesome spirit animal smells blood in the water.
 Read on about the shark symbolism.

-As one of the most captivating creatures of the sea, the tiny seahorse sure packs a host of symbolism that can help you lead and enjoy a better life.
+As one of the most captivating creatures of the sea, the tiny seahorse sure packs a host of symbolism that can help you lead and enjoy a better life (also see our post about seahorse symbolism).
 If you are fortunate enough to be among those who have these remarkable critters as your guide, then you can be assured that your journey will be nothing short of swift, peaceful, and calm.

 Jellyfish are fascinating creatures that have adapted to life on earth with no heart, eyes, or brain.
 They’re guided by instinct and allow their natural surroundings to take over for survival purposes.
 JellyFish don’t need any empathy because they’ve evolved beyond such emotions which makes them an excellent analogy of human intuition in some way.s The jellyfish always knows what’s best even if it doesn’t show through how we feel or what we think at the time.
 Jellyfish symbolism reminds us of what we know deep down inside but sometimes don’t acknowledge as a result of too much negativity in the atmosphere.
 Read on about the jellyfish symbolism.

 Technically not a fish but one of the most popular ocean-dwelling creatures, we include the whale on this list.